mikeNickaloff/qhtml/README.md

 Important Points:

-The content attribute is special in qHTML.
+- The content/text attribute is special in qHTML.
 It represents the inner text of an element.

-All properties are surrounded with double-quotes and cannot contain any CSS code.
+- All properties are surrounded with double-quotes and cannot contain any CSS code.
+- Scripts do not require a 'text' or 'content' property.

-Style attributes are ignored and scripts cannot be used directly from qHTML except as inline properties.
+- Style attributes are ignored

-If you need to access the generated HTML on page load you can  use the QHTMLContentLoaded event which is called from the document itself after the page finishes loading the QHTML.

-For all others, you just access the QHTML elements as if they were normal HTML tags.
+- Scripts behave the same as any other script tags, supporting defer, inline, and immediate execution.
+- Modules are not supported.

 Example: